 Typically, we provide Voter Guides about a month before both the August State Primary Election (August 2) and the November General Election (November 6) to help you make an informed vote.
-In 2018, we hope to also be covering the gubernatorial races as well.
+In 2018, we are also covering the gubernatorial races as well through a video series.

 We do our best to get survey results from all state legislative candidates, but we cannot guarantee that all candidates will fill out our survey; candidates running unopposed in either a Primary or General Election may choose not to provide us with their stances on the issues.
 And even some candidates running in contested races will choose not to answer our survey.

 Surveying Legislative Candidates

 All state House and state Senate candidates running in contested races will be emailed or mailed a link to our online candidate voter guide form.